ucfopen/UDOIT/INSTALL.md

 TIP:  If you are running UDOIT in Docker, you will need do this each time you start the docker container.

 ## Installing Composer Dependencies
 UDOIT uses Composer to install PHP dependencies.
-Installing Composer is out of the scope of this README, but here is some documentation on [Composer Installation](https://getcomposer.org/download/).

-Assuming you have Composer installed, navigate to your UDOIT directory in the CLI and run this command:
+If you are using Docker, it will already be installed inside the PHP container.
+To install the required PHP dependencies, enter the PHP container with:

+    docker exec -it udoit_php_1 /bin/bash

+Then, install the dependencies:

+    composer install --no-dev

+If you're not using Docker, follow the upstream documentation on [Composer Installation](https://getcomposer.org/download/) to install `composer.phar` into the project root, then run the following:

     php composer.phar install --no-dev

-TIP:  If you are running UDOIT in Docker, you don't need to install PHP on your system.
-You can run `docker exec -it udoit_php_1 /bin/bash` and then run the command above inside the Docker container.

 ## .ENV Setup
 UDOIT uses a `.env` file for storing configuration.
 Local configuration such as database information and URLs should be stored in a `.env.local` file that is NOT tracked in Git.